-Proposals for single dwellings categorised as 3-bed, 4-person dwellings or smaller, and less than 84 square metres will be exempt.
+Proposals for single dwellings categorised as 3-bed, 4-person dwellings or smaller, and less than 88 square metres will be exempt.

-Only in exceptional circumstances, where the above requirements cannot be achieved due to their impacts upon a proposal's financial viability, a variation may be agreed on a case-by-case basis.
+Where the above requirements cannot be achieved due to their impacts upon a proposal's financial viability, a variation may be agreed on a case-by-case basis.

-- 11.123 Policies AHOM1 and AHOM2 aim to assist the Council to meet its housing need and in particular to deliver the affordable housing need identified in Policy SP5. - 11.124 The policy sets out the affordable housing contributions to be provided which varies according to the scale of the proposed development.
-The requirements of the policy reflect the findings of the Revised LDP's Viability Study and takes into consideration other factors such as the LHMA, past delivery rates and the need for flexibility to allow for variances between sites. - 11.125 The Policy's requirements for on-site contributions apply to all proposed housing developments located within settlement boundaries with a capacity to deliver a net increase of 10 dwellings or more new homes.
-Those sites which fall outside of the settlement boundaries will be subject to the requirements of Policy AHOM2. - 11.126 The policy's requirements for commuted sums apply to all proposed open market proposals resulting in a net increase of 1-9 new dwellings, with the exception on single dwellings which are categorised as 3-bed, 4-person homes and not exceeding 84 square metres in internal, habitable floor space. - 11.127 The mix of dwelling sizes, types and tenure required to be provided on each site will vary according to the specific needs of the locality at the time of application.
+11.118 Policies AHOM1 and AHOM2 aim to assist the Council to meet its housing need and in particular to deliver the affordable housing need identified in Policy SP5.

+11.119 The policy sets out the affordable housing contributions to be provided.
+The requirements of the policy reflect the findings of the Revised LDP's ongoing Viability Study and takes into consideration other factors such as the LHMA, past delivery rates and the need for flexibility to allow for variances between sites.

+11.120 The Policy's requirements for on-site contributions apply to all proposed housing developments located within settlement boundaries with a capacity to deliver a net increase of 10 dwellings or more new homes.
+Those sites which fall outside of the settlement boundaries will be subject to the requirements of Policy AHOM2.

+11.121 The policy's requirements for commuted sums apply to all proposed open market proposals resulting in a net increase of 1 - 9 new dwellings, with the exception of single dwellings which are categorised as 3-bed, 4-person homes and not exceeding 88 square metres in internal, habitable floor space.

+11.122 The mix of dwelling sizes, types and tenure required to be provided on each site will vary according to the specific needs of the locality at the time of application.
 This will need to take into consideration the latest information on housing need from the LHMA, alongside any relevant local information such as the Council's waiting list and any recently delivered affordable housing units within the area.